 Some company's also pay a portion of their profits to shareholders in the form of dividends twice a year.
 This means you can get an ongoing passive income without ever having to sell the shares or worry about stock price volatility.

-6) Photography/artwork sales.
-There are a myriad of ways you can monetise that passion you have for photography or art.
+7) Photography / artwork sales.
+There is a myriad of ways you can monetise that passion you have for photography or art.

 Set up an eBay account to sell online or pop down to your local shops to see if they will hang your paintings for free and help sell them for you.